nauhpc/pkgtst/README.md

 4. Review the default configuration in `./etc/pkgtst.yaml`

     The most important parts are the `[general][base]` and `[general][hierarchy]` settings.
 The former should point to the base of a package tree.
 We set this to be the base of our package tree for our loadable [Lmod](https://github.com/TACC/Lmod) modules.
 The latter setting should match your file system hierarchy.
+Also, edit the placeholder value for `[general][email]`.
 Once you have this set to your liking move on to the next step.

-    You'll also want to replace the placeholder values, namely: `[fileint][dbfile]`, `[general][email]`, and `[report_gen][rendered_html]`.

     ```
     # view all discoverable packages, verify configuration
     pkgtst enumerate
     ```

-    For example, if you were to use the default configuration, and your directory try looked like this:
+    For example, if you were to use the default configuration, and your directory looked like this:

     ```
     /packages/python/3.13.3